 Businesses losing their way

 The financial sector, amongst all its other abuses, is of course notorious for its lack of customer focus and short-termism.
-For example, interest rate reductions are commonly not (unless legislation enforces it) – or poorly – communicated, and customers are rarely informed that they would be better off switching to a more appropriate product or account from the one with the higher premium or atrophied interest rate.
+For example, interest rate reductions are commonly not (until legislation enforces it) – or poorly – communicated, and customers are rarely informed that they would be better off switching to a more appropriate product or account from the one with the higher premium or atrophied interest rate.
 Most of the high street fashion outlets have never really understood the core marketing concept of responding to customer needs: “we’re due another delivery next week” (which is always next week) is the usual response to a request for an out-of-stock size or colour.
+Doubtless, this is a significant reason as to why the shift to online purchasing will not return to the previous ‘normal’ following the pandemic.

 These executional issues reflect the more fundamental values and ethos of a business.
 Boots has seemingly lost some of the ethical foundation it was once proud of and respected for, as well as some of its understanding of customer needs.
 Not only are many of its outlets difficult to navigate, but its pharmacy counters have been pushed to the back of the store.
 Why is this significant?
 Because in years gone by, whilst the potential incremental sales benefit of dragging customers through the store to get a prescription filled was recognised, its ethical stance dictated that the pharmacy should be sited at the front of the store to aid the elderly, pregnant, those with young children and disabled customers who make up a high proportion of pharmacy visitors.